Frank-Friemel/ShairportQt/Readme.md

 AirPlay lets you wirelessly stream what's on your iOS device whenever you see the AirPlay symbol.

 This desktop-software was originally only available for Windows.
 But now it's based on `Qt` and is therefore completely portable/cross platform.
-Additionally many bugs had been fixed - compared to the previous version (Shairport4w).
+Additionally many bugs have been fixed - compared to the previous version (Shairport4w).

-Please download pre compiled binaries from [`Releases`](https://github.com/Frank-Friemel/ShairportQt/releases).
+Please download precompiled binaries from [`Releases`](https://github.com/Frank-Friemel/ShairportQt/releases).
-When being asked by your Firewall you should grant access to your LAN if secure.
+If asked by your Firewall, you should grant access to your LAN if you are on a secure network.
 Protect ShairportQt with a password to be sure nobody is misusing this service.

 ## Installation

 ShairportQt consists of a single executable file.
 So, there's not much to install.
-Nevertheless I would like to provide some hints for the several Operating Systems which worked for me.
-Updating your existing installation please do the same.
+Nevertheless I would like to provide some hints for the various operating systems which worked for me.
+When updating your existing installation, please do the same, but make sure to close the running instance of ShairportQt first.

 #### Windows (x64)